Case Studies:

 Economic

-Benefits: 5 families receive payments (25 people in total) of US$24/ha/yr for three years.
+Benefits: five families receive payments (25 people in total) of US$18.75 per hectare per year for three years.
 Technical assistance for changing land use patterns.

 Costs: No information currently available other than for start-up transaction costs.
 The PASOLAC initial funds of US$12,000 have been used to support the negotiation and setting up of the system.
 PASOLAC considers this investment useful, as it has already changed the way "in which local stakeholders manage natural resources" (Perez, 2005).